The Tuition Equity Bill

 Please note: the assessment of in-state tuition rates under HB 2787 does not change a student’s residency status.

-Undocumented students are not eligible for state or federal forms of financial aid.
+Undocumented students are not eligible for federal forms of financial aid.
 Private and local scholarship resources may be available.

 - Oregon Student Assistance Commission